-Content Will Be Created in Conjunction With AI
+Marketing Tools Produce Content in Conjunction With AI

 If you think you’re not using artificial intelligence in your content marketing, think again.
 Over 100 marketing tools are already AI-enhanced and it’s expected that nearly all martech will have AI capabilities in 2019.
 That means you’ll be working alongside AI in your content marketing campaigns.

 What matters for 2019 is how marketing departments learn to adapt to using AI in their campaigns.
 Contrary to naysayers, AI can be a source of creativity.
 Many AI features save you time on manual work so you can focus on more creative endeavors.